oreoshake/oreoshake.github.io/_posts/2022-02-06-the-perfect-interview-for-me.md

 ### My time

 Live coding challenges take an hour, take-home exercises are expected to take 2-5 or even more.
 Not only can I devote time behind a keyboard, but I also have time to think about things casually.
 It may lead to me looking something up ahead of time to apply something less familiar.
-These problems are often contrived and don't accurately reflect web programming.
+These problems are often contrived and don't accurately reflect web programming. **Not everyone has this luxury**.

 I had enough time to create a basic repo template since most of these involved some sort of CLI.
 Prepared with unit/acceptance/linter/etc. GitHub actions ready.
 In Codespaces.
 With my settings synced.